-A private screening link for the film will be made available for a period of 48 hours, on Wednesday, February 10 and Thursday, February 11, to everyone registered for this program.
-Then, tune in on February 11 at 2 PM EST for an in-depth discussion about the film and its legacy.
+A private screening link for the film will be made available to everyone registered for this program.
+After viewing the film on your own, tune in on February 11 at 2 PM EST for an in-depth discussion about the film and its legacy.
 The discussion will feature:

 - Ricky Ian Gordon, composer of the operatic adaptation of The Garden of the Finzi-Continis;

 - Portia Prebys, longtime companion of Giorgio Bassani;

 - Jacqueline Reich, Italian cinema expert and Professor and Chair of the Department of Communication and Media Studies at Fordham University;

 - Francesco Pitassio, Professor of Film Studies at the Department of Humanities and Cultural Heritage of the University of Udine in Italy; and

 - Stanislao Pugliese, Professor of Modern European History and the Queensboro UNICO Distinguished Professor of Italian and Italian-American Studies at Hofstra University.

 A $10 suggested donation enables us to present programs like this one.
 We thank you for your support.